electrumpayments/billpay-service-interface/src/docs/devguide/hugo/site/content/getting-started.md

     weight: 0
 ---

-The Billpay Service Interface is a RESTful HTTP based messaging protocol, used to connect retailers to bill payments processors and issuers, as well as to connect bill payments processors and issuers to Electrum.
+The Billpay Service Interface is an apache licensed RESTful HTTP based messaging protocol, intended to enable interoperability between bill payment service providers and retailers/retail banks.

-Electrum enables acquiring institutions like retailers and banks to access an established and growing network of bill payments issuers and providers via the Billpay Service interface.
-At the same time, the Billpay Service Interface is made available to allow bill payments providers a quick, well defined route towards integrating into the Electrum network and access to participating acquirers.
+Using the Billpay Service Interface enables retailers/retail banks to access an established and growing group of bill payments service providers who support the interface.
+At the same time, the Billpay Service Interface is made available to allow bill payment service providers a quick, well defined route towards integrating into retailers/retail banks.

-When starting out a development project using this interface, it is thus important to view this documentation either from the perspective of an transaction acquirer developing a client application into the Electrum Billpay Service, or of a bill payments provider or issuer developing a server application with the view of accepting bill payments from Electrum's acquirers.
+When starting out a development project using this interface, it is thus important to view this documentation either from the perspective of an transaction acquirer developing a client application into the Electrum Billpay Service, or of a bill payments provider or issuer developing a server application with the view of accepting bill payments from an Electrum acquirer.

 ## Supported languages